Taos Fiesta Council

 Hon.
 Don Francisco Trujillo II

 BIOGRAPHY: The Honorable Don Francisco Trujillo II is a native Taoseño, a descendent of two long standing, time-honored Spanish families with deep roots documented to have settled in northern New Mexico in approximately 1563.
-He is employed in corporate management at Gerald A. Martin, Ltd. and serves as an elected School Board Member for the Governance Council of Tierra Encantada Charter Schools in Santa Fe, currently as Board President & Chief Executive Officer.
+He is employed in corporate management at B&D Industries.
 Don Francisco previously served as New Mexico's Deputy Secretary of State and Director of the New Mexico State Bureau of Elections (2007-2010), an elected Taos County Commissioner (2003-2006), Director of Sales and Marketing for the Town of Taos, and Chairman of the Intergovernmental Council of the Enchanted Circle in northern New Mexico.
 He served two consecutive terms on the National Association of Latino Elected and Appointed Officials (NALEO) Board of Directors (2005-2011): appointed Chairman of various committees, elected Board Secretary and completed his tenure as National Vice-President.
 He has held positions with several local, state and national boards and holds many prestigious honors, most notably: Henry Toll Fellow, Kentucky Colonel, New Mexico Colonel Aide De Camp and Guardia de Honor del Orden del Mar Oceano (Madrid, Spain).
-Additionally, he is Chairman of the Taos Regional Airport Board, this year celebrates his 34th year of tenure with the Taos Fiesta Council, and a single father who raised his son Christopher, a 2014 graduate of Tierra Encantada Charter High School, who is now attending college.
+Additionally, he is Chairman of the Taos Regional Airport Board, this year celebrates his 37th year of tenure with the Taos Fiesta Council.

 Hon.
 Judith 'Judi' Cantu